US Open setup relies as much on science as instincts

 Ben Crenshaw and Bill Coore were behind a restoration at Shinnecock in 2012 to bring it back to what Flynn wanted.
 That meant wider fairways to create proper angles.
 But after Erin Hills, the USGA wanted to make sure accuracy was a big part of the test, so they temporarily replaced 200,000 square feet of fairway grass with fescue.

-Fairways went from an average width of 65 yards to 41 yards, though that’s still wider than the 26-yard average in 2004.
+Fairways went from an average width of 65 yards to 41 yards, though that’s still wide than the 26-yard average in 2004.

 “I think we have been extremely true to the architecture of Shinnecock Hills,” Hall said.